-There are 2 ways to supervise devices: locally via Apple Configurator or iMazing Configurator, or remotely via Apple's Automated Device Enrollment (ADE).
+There are 2 ways to supervise devices: locally via Apple Configurator or iMazing Configurator, or remotely via Apple's Automated Device Enrollment (ADE/DEP).
 There are crucial differences between the two:

 Both Apple Configurator and iMazing Configurator can supervise iOS or iPadOS devices.
 In Apple Configurator, supervision is part of the Prepare device process documented here: Intro to preparing devices in Apple Configurator 2 on Mac.
 Supervising a device with Apple Configurator will always fully erase it.

 In iMazing Configurator, supervision is achieved by configuring and applying a blueprint.
 The setting is documented here: iMazing Configurator: Blueprints Deep Dive, Organization & Supervision

 Local supervision can be used in conjunction with an MDM too, in which case supervised only settings can be pushed remotely via the MDM server.

 Supervision can also be applied automatically via Apple's Automated Device Enrollment (ADE/DEP).

 Remote supervision requires the following: